AveTavern/ispmanager-iframe-launcher/README.md

 # ispmanager-iframe-launcher
-This launcher helps you install iframe in ispmanager
+This launcher helps you install iframe in ispmanager.
+Attention, you will need to reboot server during installation

 How to start launcher
 1. Go to settings -> software configuration and install Python